darkspr1te/rog_eye/README.md

     printTemp();
     printFanSpeed();
     printClockRatio();
+	printRatio();
+	printClock();

  * How this works
- * The Arduino's I2c Pins A5/PC5 (CLK) and A4/PC4 (DATA) plus a ENABLE A5/PC3/PIN 17 for pinmode pin is connected to the ROG_EXT pins
+ * The Arduino's I2c Pins A5/PC5 (CLK) and A4/PC4 (DATA) plus a ENABLE A5/PC3/PIN 17 for pinmode, this pin is connected to the ROG_EXT pins 5(SDA),7(SCL),4(ENABLE)
+ * See Diagram rog_ext_bb.png
  * bring ENABLE high and the motherboard exsposes the internal i2c bus,

  * Anyway, so once ENABLE is HIGH then the arduino responds to I2C slave addres 0x4A, the motherboard writes to this at regular intervals, some values get updated more often
  * Sometimes high cpu usage will delay updates, use avereaging for sensors that may jump large values if delayed
  *
- * currently the Arduino device act's as a I2C memory write only device, two memmory arrays up to 0xff are available, one can be compare to the other for simple value change monitoring
+ * currently the Arduino device act's as a I2C memory write only device, two memory arrays up to 0xff are available, one can be compare to the other for simple value change monitoring
  * Data is written to the memory[MEM_SIZE] buffer, current set at MEM_SIZE=0xff

+Address conversions Between Busppirate sniffer and Arduino I2C, Address 0x4A in arduino code with slave mode is seen as 0x94 write and 0x95 read on a buspirate sniff

  * Known Addresses are :-

-Address conversions Between Busppirate sniffer and Arduino I2C, Address 0x4A in arduino code with slave mode is seen as 0x94 write and 0x95 read on a buspirate sniff
+ *
+ *
 typedef struct {
     int addr;
     char bytes;